 Sounds simple enough, right?
 And it often is.
 But it's also hugely important!
 This is the part of the bread-baking process where we make some of our biggest decisions about what kind of bread we're going to bake.
 Whether it's about making a grocery run or shuffling through our cupboards, this step is always our start, and it will have a major impact on how we go forward.

 Lucky for us, today we're keeping it simple.
-The workhorse loaf is a recipe for a classic French white bread, similar to a baguette.
+The Simple Crusty White Bread is a recipe for a classic French white bread, similar to a baguette.
 In the future, we'll be moving on to tips and techniques for how to work with fancier or whole grain flours, as well as working with a wide variety of yeasts (both store-bought and harvested from nature), but for now, we're keeping things simple: plain old all-purpose white flour, any potable water, some store-bought yeast, and pure salt.

 I can hear you: But I love using my organic flour!
 So do I!
 But it's not necessary here.
 Any white all-purpose or bread flour will do just fine.